Library Refurbishment for James Cook High School, Manurewa : Abri Architecture John Durkin Architect

 The Library building at JCHS was built some 50 years ago and was in need of complete rejuvenation.
 In looking at a refurbishment project for the Board, we were mindful of the need to provide a solution that not only could stand the test of time from a durability point of view, but also highlight the library as a centrepiece for the school

 We needed an exterior cladding robust enough to withstand the rigours of everyday school life as well as flexible enough from a design point of view to allow us to bring something to the building that would highlight the school’s multicultural demographic and strong links with New Zealand history and traditions

-New cladding was required to some areas, as well as some replacement of cladding, and a decision was taken to overclad the existing exterior materials to make use of existing materials and save costs in demolition.
+The new cladding was required to some areas, as well as some replacement of cladding, and a decision was taken to over clad the existing exterior materials to make use of existing materials and save costs in demolition.
 We used Trespa on a cavity system over the existing facade and installed a RAB board to new areas to continue the cavity theme throughout.

-The flexibility of the fixing system allowed us to incorporate diagonal detailing, and to mix the colour palette to create a facade that hints to polynesian influences at the school when viewed as a whole.
+The flexibility of the fixing system allowed us to incorporate diagonal detailing, and to mix the colour palette to create a facade that hints at Polynesian influences at the school when viewed as a whole.

-Overall the facade is reminiscent of a tattoo, or a weaving, and the use of the vibrant colour palette available has enabled us to set the library apart from the rest of the school.
-The school hopes it will be a showpiece for them, and a centre of learning for the school and local community.
+Overall the facade is reminiscent of a tattoo, or weaving, and the use of the vibrant colour palette available has enabled us to set the library apart from the rest of the school.
+The school hopes it will be a showpiece for them and a centre of learning for the school and the local community.

 We are confident that by using Trespa we have ensured that the building will remain a vibrant and colourful addition to the school for many years to come.